allenm/js-css-compressor/README.md

 How to use it:
 ----------
-run the js-compressor.py like this
+run the js-compressor.py like this:
     python js-compressor.py done.js http://xxx.com/12.js;http://aa.com/13.js
 OR
     python js-compressor.py done.js http://xxx.com/22.js
+OR
+    python js-compressor.py done.js localfile.js;localfile2.js
+OR
+    python js-compressor.py done.js localfile.js

  - the done.js is the filename which store the data after compress and combine.
  - The first style will compress and combine the two javascript files